Money-Making Guides

 Setup steps

-1. Build Caroline friendship early enough to trigger her 2-heart event and receive the recipe by mail.
+1. Start building Caroline friendship early, because the route only matters after her 2-heart event unlocks the recipe by mail.

 Profit estimates